 So the big question: Are pen knives legal?
 Are kids allowed pen knives?

 Children can carry knives under 3 inches with no locking blade

 The UK law states that you can carry a knife under 3 inches if it has a folding blade without a locking mechanism, and can be carried by those under 18.

-I can understand why they don’t allow a locking blade, but it’s unfortunate as a locking blade makes a penknife safer for your kids to use as you know the blade won’t fold up onto their fingers.
+I can understand why they don't allow a locking blade as a locking mechanism makes a penknife safer for your kids to use, as you know the blade won't fold up onto their fingers.

 Pen Knives for Scouts

-The Scouts policy on pen knives is that they should be looked after by an adult when at Scout HQ, and if travelling to camp, should be securely stowed in the middle of the scout’s backpack.
+The Scout's policy on pen knives is that they should be looked after by an adult at Scout HQ, and if travelling to camp, they should be securely stowed in the middle of the Scout's backpack.